anindyabijoydas/portfolio/_pages/axiom.md

      style="width:170px; height:200px; object-fit:cover; border-radius:12px; margin-right:28px;">
 <span style="color:#A52A2A; font-size:18px; font-weight:700;">Sourav Dey</span><br/>
 <span style="font-size:17px; color:#4B5563;">
-Sourav works on large language models for EEG analysis, with interests in biomedical AI, neural signal interpretation, and reliable machine learning for healthcare applications.
+Sourav is currently a Ph.D. student in Electrical and Computer Engineering at the University of Akron.
+He did BSc in Electrical and Electronic Engineering from Chittagong University of Engineering and Technology (CUET).
+His research interests include machine learning, biomedical signal processing, and LLM applications.
 </span>
 </p>